mlandis/phylowood/README.md

 * Project homepage: http://github.com/mlandis/phylowood
 * Live demo: http://mlandis.github.com/phylowood/

-## To get started:
+## To get started

-Paste your input here.
-...or select and load a demo.

-Click apply to read in your data and initialize your animation.
+1. Choose an item from the "Select Demo" menu

-Once your data loads, click play to begin your animation.
+2. Click play to begin your animation
+3. Click the "Help" button to learn more

-## Other tips:
+## Features

-Control time with the media buttons
+- Control time using the media bar
-...or just drag the slider.

-Let's call a lineage, its ancestors, and its descendants the lineages' continuum.
-Hovering over a lineage highlights its continuum.
+- Control space using the map app
+- Highlight a lineage group using mouseover (temporary)
+- Mask a lineage group using double click (persistent)
+- Unmask a lineage group using click (persistent)

+## Have your own data?
+- Paste your .nhx file contents here and click "Load"
+- For more on the .nhx file format, click "Help"